Jacint Verdaguer: Life

 He was born in Folgueroles, a town on the Plain of Vic, in the comarca of Osona (Province of Barcelona) to a modest family who valued learning.
 His father, Josep Verdaguer i Ordeix (Tavèrnoles, 1817 – Folgueroles, 1876), was a brickmason and farmer.
 His mother, Josepa Santaló i Planes (Folgueroles, 1819–1871), a housewife and farmer, was to exercise great influence over young Jacint, as she conveyed to him a love of literature, especially poetry, and was a deeply religious woman.
 He was the third of eight children, only three of whom survived.
 In 1855, at the age of 10, he entered the Seminary of Vic, as was expected for a child who was not the first-born under the system of primogeniture and had to make his livelihood without relying on an inheritance.
 Until then, he had lived like the other children in his town.
 The anecdotes told about him show that he stood out from his peers for his intelligence, astuteness and courage, as well as his athletic constitution.
 He displayed a balanced attitude without any apparent religious inclinations.

 In 1863, when he was 18, he started to work as a tutor for a family at the Can Tona masia (where he also helped out on the farm), while he continued to study.
 Can Tona is in the municipal district of Sant Martí de Riudeperes, today Calldetenes (Osona).

-In 1865, he participated in Barcelona's Jocs Florals—or "Floral Games"—poetry contest and won four prizes.
-The next year he won two prizes in the same Jocs Florals.
+In 1864, while a seminary student at the Seminari de Vic, Verdaguer wrote his first published poem Als estudiants.
+Recepta, written in the style of a satirical décima.
+He was influenced in this endeavour by the popularity of a similar satirical décima, Entusiasme d'un estudiant per la cresta written by fellow seminary student Andreu Garriga in 1863.
+That same year, he participated in Barcelona's Floral Games (Jocs Florals) poetry contest, though without distinction.
+However, he was more successful in the next two Jocs Florals, winning four prizes in 1865 and two in 1866.
+In the late 1860s, Verdaguer would become the central figure of the Esbart de Vic, a group of young poets in Vic inspired by the ideals of the Catalan Renaixença.

 On 24 September 1870 he was ordained a priest by the bishop Lluís Jordà in Vic, and in October that same year, he said his first Mass, in the Sant Jordi hermitage.
 The next day he said his second Mass in the Sant Francesc hermitage near Vic.
 In 1871, his mother died (January 17) at the age of 52.
 On September 1 he was appointed bishop coadjutor of the small town of Vinyoles d'Orís and three days later he took up his charge.